 Gold Delta SkyMiles® Credit Card from American Express is a must-have for frequent Delta fliers.
 It offers two miles per eligible dollar spent on Delta purchases as well as one mile per dollar spent on everything else.
 There’s no limit to how many miles you can earn and there’s no annual fee for the first year.

 For the frequent traveler, this deal is hard to beat.
 Cardmembers also get additional perks like priority boarding and a free checked bag as well as statement credits for in-flight purchases.
 Through its Crossover Rewards Program, you can also earn Delta SkyMiles® when you stay at Starwood Hotels.
 Likewise, you’ll earn Starpoints® every time you fly with Delta.
 But if you don’t fly often or you prefer the flexibility of using multiple airlines, a travel rewards credit card is a better fit.

 A Great Way to Save on Airfare and Earn Free Flights

 The Gold Delta SkyMiles® Credit Card from American Express makes it easy to save on Delta flights, starting right away with the intro bonus.
-After spending $1,000 within the first 3 months of account opening, you’ll earn 30,000 bonus miles and a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months.
+After spending $3,000 within the first 4 months of account opening, you’ll earn 60,000 bonus miles and a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months.
 Most people will earn this with groceries alone.
 After that, you’ll earn one mile per every eligible dollar spent on your everyday purchases and two miles for every eligible dollar spent on Delta flights or in-flight amenities like food and entertainment.
 And there’s no limit to how many miles you can earn.

 You also get additional perks like priority boarding and a free checked bag.
 That will save you $50 per flight and if you travel often, it’s likely to save you hundreds of dollars per year.